 Philip Morris completed a research and development center in the spring of 2007 at the Virginia Biotechnology Park in downtown Richmond.
-The new Phillip Morris Research and Technology center is now two-thirds developed.
 The Park features more than 1.2 million square feet of space in nine buildings, and employs more than 2,000 scientists, researchers, engineers and technicians in fields that include drug development, medical diagnostics, biomedical engineering, forensics and environmental analysis.